 - Inpatient Services in a Hospital or any Facility that must be covered by law.
-Inpatient benefits include psychotherapy, psychological testing, electroconvulsive therapy, and detoxification or outpatient Facility, such as partial hospitalization programs and intensive outpatient programs. - Online Visits when available in your area.
-Covered Services include a medical visit with the Doctor using the internet by a webcam, chat or voice.
-Online visits do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, insurance coverage or payment questions, asking for referrals to doctors outside the online care panel, benefit precertification, or Doctor to Doctor discussions. - Residential Treatment which is specialized 24-hour treatment in a licensed Residential Treatment Center.
+Inpatient benefits include psychotherapy, psychological testing, electroconvulsive therapy, and detoxification or outpatient Facility, such as partial hospitalization programs and intensive outpatient programs. - Residential Treatment which is specialized 24-hour treatment in a licensed Residential Treatment Center.
 It offers individualized and intensive treatment and includes: - Observation and assessment by a physician weekly or more often, - Rehabilitation, therapy, and education. - Outpatient Services including office visits, therapy and treatment, Partial Hospitalization/Day Treatment Programs, Intensive Outpatient Programs and Intensive In-Home Behavioral Health Services.